Accelerated calibration of semi-analytic galaxy formation models: Model calibration

 For target data we use the \citet{2003MNRAS.343..978S} stellar mass--size relation, based on 140,000 galaxies from the Sloan Digital Sky Survey (SDSS). \citet{2003MNRAS.343..978S} split galaxies into early-type (i.e. spheroid-dominated elliptical galaxies) and late-type (disk-like galaxies) based on a cut in S\'ersic index.
 They then measured the median and lognormal scatter in the half-light radii of galaxies, $R_\star^{50}$, in bins of stellar mass, finding that these were well-described by simple functional forms.
 The median relations and scatter are shown in Fig.~\ref{fig:fullCalibrationMCMC}.

 For each central galaxy that forms, we first decide whether to treat it as an early-type or late-type galaxy.
 We approximate this by making a cut on the bulge-to-total stellar mass ratio, $B/T = M_\star^\mathrm{bulge} / (M_\star^\mathrm{bulge} + M_\star^\mathrm{disk})$, with $B/T < 0.5$ being classified as disk-dominated/late-type, and $B/T \geq 0.5$ being classified as bulge-dominated/early-type.
+In practice, the distribution of $B/T$ values in \galacticus is strongly disk-dominated at low stellar masses and bimodal at high stellar masses, such that any threshold in the range $0.4 \lesssim B/T \lesssim 0.8$ would change the assigned morphological type of only a small fraction of galaxies and would not materially affect the results presented here.
 The morphological classification determines with which of the two \citet{2003MNRAS.343..978S} relations we will compare this galaxy's size.
 The galaxy's stellar mass, $M_{\star,bi}$, and morphological type, $t_{bi}$, determine $p_\mathrm{obs}^{(t_{bi})}(R_\star^{50} | M_{\star,bi})$ from \citet{2003MNRAS.343..978S}.
 The product of this probability density (evaluated at the half-light radius of the galaxy in question, $R_{\star,bi}^{50}$) gives us the mass--size component of the likelihood,

 We evaluate the observational density $p_{\mathrm{obs}}^{(t_{bi})}\!\big(R_{\star,bi}^{50}\mid M_{\star,bi}\big)$ at the simulated points, i.e.\ we ask how plausible the model outputs would be if drawn from the observational distribution.
 This is distinct from the probability of the observed galaxy sizes, given a particular \galacticus model, so we regard it as a quasi-likelihood.
 Subtleties associated with this distinction are discussed in Appendix~\ref{app:size_quasilike}.